KamyarZeinalipour/KG-eval-human-ui/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.

 ---
+## Contact

-*For any issues or questions, please contact the project maintainer.*
+For any questions or issues, please contact Kamyar Zeinalipour at [Kzeinalipour@umass.edu].